spegelius/filaswitch/README.md

 Usage:
 --------------------

-Post processing:
-* after slicing your dual-color model, run the script:
+First slice your dual-color model in Simplify3D

+###Post processing (GUI):
+* Open the GUI, in Windows use filaswitch.bat, in Linux use shell (python3 filaswitch.py)
+* Click the 'Select g-code file...' button
+* Browse and select the file
+* Check info screen
+* Done

+###Post processing (cli):
+* python3 filaswitch.py /path/tp/yourgcodefile.gcode (Linux)
-* python filaswitch.py yourgcodefile.gcode
+* python filaswitch.py \path\to\yourgcodefile.gcode

-Result is anew file, with _fs.gcode ending.
+Result is a new file, with _fs.gcode ending.
 You're ready to print :).